Rhode Island’s largest nonprofit behavioral health care provider

 Meeting Community Need Through Strategic Affiliations

 Since 2005, Gateway has added additional affiliates to its family of providers.
-Each was handpicked to complement Gateway’s array of services and/or reach to new customers and geographies.
+Each was handpicked to complement Gateway’s array of services and/or reach new customers and geographies.
 Gateway affiliates include FRIENDS WAY, The Autism Project, and Capital City Community Centers.

 Gateway Joins Lifespan